jasonzha641/CDC2021/README.md

 Welcome to the datathon/hackathon portion of the Carolina Data Challenge!

-This repository will serve as starting platform project.
-You can create your own repository using this as a template, or just download it to configure it manually.
-Do whatever works best for you.
-Just don't clone the repository directly.

-Click [here](https://github.com/Carolina-Data-Challenge/project-template-21/generate) to generate a repository using this one as a template.
+This repository will serve as starting platform for your team's project.
+You can create your own repository using this as a template.
+Click [here](https://github.com/Carolina-Data-Challenge/project-template-21/generate) or the "Use this Template" button in the top right corner to generate a repository using this one as a template.

 ---